The Son Also Draws: Production

 Alex Borstein helped in the writing of the episode.

 "The Son Also Draws" was written by Ricky Blitt, his first episode in the Family Guy series, and directed by former Simpsons director Neil Affleck, also in his first Family Guy episode.
 Peter Shin and Roy Allen Smith, who have since supervised other episodes of Family Guy, both acted as supervising directors on this episode.
 Alex Borstein, the voice of Lois, helped write this episode, making her the first female member in the Family Guy writing staff; show creator Seth MacFarlane mentioned that her input on the character of Lois was particularly helpful.
 Andrew Gormley and voice actor Mike Henry acted as staff writers for this episode, while Ricky Blitt, Neil Goldman and Chris Sheridan worked as the story editors.
 The subplot of "The Son Also Draws" that involved Lois losing the car was based on the 1985 comedy film Lost in America.
 The part where Peter pretends to be an Indian to get the family car back was inspired by real-life instances of people who were "1/64th" Native American receiving money from wealthy casino tribes.

 In addition to the regular cast, "The Son Also Draws" featured the voices of actors Suzie Plakson, Kevin Michael Richardson, Fred Tatasciore and Wally Wingert.
 Recurring guest voice actors included writer and animator Butch Hartman and actor Patrick Bristow.

 Cultural references

 The television show the family is watching near the beginning of the show is an episode from the 1974 ABC sitcom Happy Days.

 When the rest of the family is gone on the trip to Manhattan, Brian watches an episode of Nova, which is interrupted by a PBS announcement that they will be showing various episodes of One Day at a Time.

 Speed and Pops from Speed Racer make an appearance at the Soap Box Derby starting line and again when the Griffins prepare to leave for Manhattan.

 When Peter has to search for his spiritual guide, it turns out to be Fonzie from Happy Days.

-The song sung by trees is Cats in the Cradle by Harry Chapin.
+The song sung by trees is "Cat's in the Cradle" by Harry Chapin.

 The end of the episode features a parody of the series of public service announcements The More You Know.